return to Natural Dog Health Remedies

 This herbal formula contains a number of herbs (such as elderberry, licorice, lemon balm, lomatium, and usnea lichen) good for boosting the immune system and supporting sinus health.

-If your dog is suffering from a sinus infection, these two remedies can most likely help to make him feel better and more comfortable.
-The best thing is, these remedies do not cause any nasty side-effects!
+If your dog is suffering from a sinus infection, this product can most likely help to make him feel better and more comfortable.
+The best thing is, it does not cause any nasty side-effects!

-In addition to the above remedies, if your dog's nose has become red and irritating because of the nasal discharges resulting from sneezing, you can apply an ointment of either calendula or aloe to the affected area(s).
+In addition, if your dog's nose has become red and irritating because of the nasal discharges resulting from sneezing, you can apply an ointment that contains calendula to the affected area(s).

 References